standard-for-public-code/standard-for-public-code/criteria/make-the-codebase-findable.md

 ## How to test

+* Check that the codebase name is descriptive and free of puns.
+* Check that the codebase name is free of acronyms and abbreviations or that the acronyms or abbreviations in the name are more universally known than the longer forms.
-* Check that the codebase name is free of acronyms, abbreviations, puns or organizational branding.
+* Check that the codebase name is free of organizational branding, unless that organization is of the codebase community itself.
 * Check that the codebase repository has a short description of the codebase.
 * Check for the codebase listing in relevant software catalogs.
 * Check for a codebase website which describes the problem the codebase solves.